Avram Iancu: Early life

 Avram Iancu was born in Vidra de Sus (currently Avram Iancu, Alba County), Transylvania, then part of the Austrian Empire, into a family of peasants that had been emancipated from serfdom.
 His father was Alisandru Iancu (1787–1855) and his mother was Maria Gligor.
 He had one elder brother, Ion (born 1822), who became a priest.

 Iancu's grandfather was Gheorghe Iancu (deceased before 1812), who had four girls and three boys, including Alisandru.
 Little is known about Iancu's childhood.
 Local tradition holds that he had a typical moț character, joyful and witty, and that he had a musical talent, playing the leaf, alphorn, flute, and violin.

 Iancu attended primary school in his village, in the Târsa hamlet, and then at Neagra (now Poiana Vadului).
 He later attended school in Câmpeni, Alba County, from where he graduated at age 13.

 After this, he went to Zlatna, where he studied in a Hungarian school, in the Latin language, as there were no Romanian schools in this area.
 His teachers were Iozephus Stanken (1837–1838), Gregorius Iakabus (1838–1839) and Ludovicus Kovács (1839–1840 and 1840–1841).
 He graduated at age 17.
 He studied humanities from 1841, in the Piarist College of Cluj, graduating law school.
+Although he came from an Eastern Orthodox family, Iancu joined the Romanian Greek Catholic Church during his high school years.